Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 I also knew that she had the same numbers problem and deficit problem in Wisconsin based on early voting because she was 40, 45% down from where Joe Biden was in 2020.

-And it's amazing when I when I said that, and I said, look, I may be go get getting over my skis.
+And it's amazing when I said that and I said, look, I may be getting over my skis.

-If I turn out to be wrong, you can print Hannity was wrong t-shirts, but here's how the night's gonna unfold.
+If I turn out to be wrong, you can print Hannity was wrong t-shirts, but here's how the night's going to unfold.

 And even close friends of mine said they knew it was over the minute I said what I said, or else I would not have said it.